camgunz/pysylva/doc/numbers.md

 Note that either of those operations may perform rounding on the value; and if the rounding mode is "error" (again: the default), this may yield an error.

+The chief downside to `decimal` is speed, they use more memory and require some extra instructions to perform calculations on them.
+Usage can also lead to memory allocation.

 ### Floats

 `float` literals use `f` followed by a bit width, e.g. `19f32`.
-This is **required** for `float`s, otherwise the compiler cannot know these aren't `decimal`s.  `float`s support all the overflow and imprecision handlers `decimal`s do:
+This is **required** for `float`s, otherwise the compiler won't know these aren't `decimal`s.  `float`s support all the overflow and imprecision handlers `decimal`s do:

-`floats` handle overflow and imprecision according to their rounding mode.
+`float`s handle overflow and imprecision according to their rounding mode.
-Notably: they do not wrap, and clamping is a function of the rounding mode listed below.  `floats` are imprecise by their nature: they have fixed exponent and precision sizes, and rounding modes.
+Notably: they do not wrap, and clamping is a function of the rounding mode listed below.  `float`s are imprecise by their nature: they have fixed exponent and precision sizes, and rounding modes.
 As a result, imprecision in `float` operations does not trigger an error.